vendo-marketplace/config-server/README.md

 # Architecture

 The Config Server is a foundational **Infrastructure Component**.
-It does not contain domain business logic, Hexagonal Architecture, or CQRS patterns.
+It does **NOT** contain domain business logic, Hexagonal Architecture, or CQRS patterns.

 # Project Structure